flanksource/canary-checker/README.md

 ### Guide for Developers

 This guide provides a step-by-step process for creating your local setup with the canary-checker: [dev Guide](docs/dev-guide.md).

-### Windows Service

-Canary Checker can be installed as a service in Windows environment using the `install-service.ps1` which is available at the root of the repo.
-The script accepts the following parameters to define the service.

-- configfile: Path to the config file with canaries.
-Defaults to "$pwd\canary-checker.yaml"
-- httpPort: port to start the server on.
-- metricsPort: port to expose the metrics on
-- name: name of the server
-- uninstall: A switch flag.
-Used to uninstall the service.
-For example: `.\install-service.ps1 -uninstall`
-- pushServers: A comma separated list of servers to push the check data